demisto/content/Packs/BluecatAddressManager/Integrations/BluecatAddressManager/README.md

 <li>Click<span> </span><strong>Test</strong><span> </span>to validate the URLs, token, and connection.</li>
 </ol>
 <h2>Commands</h2>
-<p>You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
+<p>You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.</p>
 <ol>
 <li><a href="#h_ad8eee3b-a87d-41c0-b040-3f294b59e922" target="_self">Enrich an IP address: bluecat-am-query-ip</a></li>
 <li><a href="#h_859247e3-9b45-4b4b-850e-3295e96c2f98" target="_self">Get all response policies: bluecat-am-get-response-policies</a></li>